The terms UX and UI are often used interchangeably. In this guide, learn about UX and UI design and the key differences between them.

 “User experience encompasses all aspects of the end-user’s interaction with the company, its services, and its products.” – Don Norman, Cognitive Scientist & User Experience Architect.
 Cofounder of the Nielsen Norman Group.

-The purpose of UX design is to provide users with an understanding of the quality of the service they are using.
-It goes beyond just how the product or service works but also takes into consideration things like whether or not it creates a feeling in the user.
-It is not just about how easy or difficult it is to use but considers what users think of the quality of the experience in its entirety.
+The purpose of UX design is to help users understand the quality of the service they are using.
+It goes beyond just how the product or service works and considers things like whether or not it creates a feeling in the user.
+It is not just about how easy or difficult it is to use but also considers what users think of the quality of the experience in its entirety.

-How a website loads on mobile devices is essential for the site to succeed, as more and more people are switching from laptops and desktops to tablets and smartphones.
-If visitors face UX issues when visiting a site, they will quickly become bored or frustrated with the site and simply leave, losing potential customers.
+How a website loads on mobile devices is essential for its success, as more and more people are switching from laptops and desktops to tablets and smartphones.
+If visitors face UX issues when visiting a site, they will quickly become bored or frustrated with it and simply leave, losing potential customers.

 What is User Interface (UI) Design?